kmoy1/YugiohRater/README.md

 - Fetch card metadata and images on the client from YGOPRODeck.
 - Clean, responsive layout with loading and error states.
  - Bootstrap 5 grid and card components.
+ - Per-card deep links: open any card at `/card/:id` with optional `?pack=...` to scope navigation.

 Getting Started
 ---------------